irmhonde/shades-of-purple-theme/README.md

 <div align="center">

-These theme is derived from the [Shades of Purple Theme](https://github.com/ahmadawais/shades-of-purple-vscode) for VSCode and is distributed under its original [LICENSE](LICENSE.md).
+This theme is derived from the [Shades of Purple Theme](https://github.com/ahmadawais/shades-of-purple-vscode) for VSCode and is distributed under its original [LICENSE](LICENSE.md).

 </div>